Yes, it’s possible to get paid to donate sperm… as much as $18,000+ by genuine sperm centers.

 You can register at the center and schedule a screening appointment with the clinic or facility you have chosen.

-You can use Sperm Bank Directory to find a sperm bank near you.
+You can use this reputable Sperm Bank Directory to find a sperm bank near you.

 You will meet with the physician or medical assistant who will likely:

 - Ask you to fill out a questionnaire sharing your family and medical history.

 - You will be asked to provide sample of your sperm.
 Sterile cup would be given to you and an aide in the form of porn video or porn magazine would be offered for quick ejaculation in the restroom or a private place provided by the facility.

 - Sperm submission is necessary to test for the viability, count, motility and other factors.

 - You will need to submit your blood and urine for tests as well.
 This is necessary to evaluate if you have any infectious disease or certain genetic conditions.
 This also allows them know your blood group.

 - You may have to undergo a comprehensive physical examination.